picocms/Pico/nginx.md

 This is a topic outside the realm of this document.
 Unlike Apache (which sends every document to PHP automatically), Nginx is more streamlined.
 It needs to be *told* to send a file to an external PHP processor.
 It does not handle PHP itself.

-Configuring PHP is a topic that is largely up to the OS you are using.
-The examples I'm going to provide here apply to Ubuntu 14.04, but they also require external configuration of `php-fpm` or another php processor.
+Configuring PHP is a topic that will differ slightly depending on the OS you are using.
+The examples I'm going to provide here apply to Ubuntu 14.04, but they also require external configuration of `php-fpm` or another PHP processor.

 Your PHP configuration will look something like this: